karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [extractPPIEntropyFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractPPIEntropyFeatures.m)
 * **Purpose**: To calculate multiple entropy metrics from PPI of PPG data, offering insights into the complexity and predictability of heart rate variations.
 * **Inputs**:
-  * 'data': Matrix of PPG data, epochs as columns, labels in the first row.
+  * ‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
-  * 'detected_peaks': Detected peak indices for each epoch.
+  * ‘detected_peaks’ - Cell array containing detected peaks for each epoch, used to compute peak-to-peak intervals.
-  * 'fs': Sampling frequency of the PPG signal.
+  * ‘fs’ - Sampling rate of the PPG signal.
 * **Outputs**:
-  * 'featuresTable': Table containing various entropy metrics per epoch.
+  * ‘featuresTable’ - Table containing various entropy metrics per epoch.
 * **Process**:
   * Computes Approximate Entropy, Sample Entropy, Fuzzy Entropy, and Permutation Entropy to assess signal regularity and complexity.
   * Parameters such as embedding dimension and tolerance are tailored based on typical physiological data ranges and variability.